Scheduled MonumentsWalesGrove Colliery

 What is Grove Colliery?

-Grove Colliery is a Post Medieval and Modern industrial engine house located in Pembrokeshire, Wales, dating from the period of intensive coal extraction in South Wales.
+Grove Colliery is a post-medieval and modern industrial engine house located in Pembrokeshire, Wales, representing the region's coal mining heritage.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE489.

 What period does Grove Colliery date from?

 Grove Colliery dates from the post medieval/modern period, and is classified as a engine house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Grove Colliery?